How Retail Industry Data and Geospatial Analysis Are Used to Gain Customer Insights and Drive Growth

 The relationship between bricks and mortar stores and online stores should not be overlooked either.
 The “Halo Effect” was explained by the International Council of Shopping Centers (ICSC).
 They discovered that opening a new physical store in a market leads to a 37% average increase in overall web traffic.
 This means that the store experience contributes to online shopping and vice versa.

-Without the proper analysis, it may be difficult to know whether sales are going well with some products because of great merchandizing and store design, and whether other products are not selling well in-store because many customers prefer to buy them online.
+Without the proper retail data analysis, it may be difficult to know whether sales are going well with some products because of great merchandizing and store design.
+Similarly, without online retail industry analysis, it could be hard to know whether other products are not selling well in-store because many customers prefer to buy them online.

 Measuring store performance is hard, and the traditional tools that a retailer uses, such as reports from the Point of Sale system, are not designed to report on sales that do not take place at the sales counter.
 Because they don’t have the right systems, many companies are making decisions about the viability of stores without having the full picture.
-With the right geospatial analysis solution and visualization software, it becomes easier to make good data-driven decisions.
+With the right retail analytics solutions and visualization software, it becomes easier to make good data-driven decisions.

 Using Geospatial Technologies to Create Amazing Customer Experience